-In each of the modes of interpersonal, interpretive, and presentational communication, students will use the various domains of communication (i.e., speaking, listening, signing, reading, writing) at different levels of proficiency.
-The first proficiency level is Novice Low, where language learners have no or little communication skills, while the highest is Distinguished, where learners are considered as the most proficient users of language with the ability to engage in highly abstract topics in culturally appropriate manner.
-The most common instructional range in K-12 settings includes levels from Novice Low through Advanced High, and is integrated with the three standards of interpersonal, interpretive, and presentational modes.
+In each of the modes of interpersonal, interpretive, and presentational communication, students will use the various domains of communication (i.e., speaking, listening, signing, reading, writing) at different performance levels.
+The most common instructional range in K-12 settings includes performance levels of Novice, Intermediate, and Advanced, with each range further divided into levels of Low, Mid, and High.
+Learners in the Novice range can communicate on very familiar and everyday topics, using memorized words, phrases, and simple sentences.
+Intermediate learners can engage in conversations on familiar topics, using a series of sentences.
+Advanced learners can communicate on both familiar and unfamiliar concrete topics, using series of connected sentences (ACTFL, 2015).
 Table 3 illustrates the progression from Novice, through Intermediate, to Advanced level in each of the three modes of communication.

 Table 3.
-Communication Standards Across Ranges of Proficiency
+Communication Standards Across Ranges of Performance